TheCreatorJames/BESLibraryCPP/README.md

 ### Todo
-I need to port the new BasylPseudoAdaptor functionality from the C# variant over.
-This shouldn't be too difficult.
+I need to allow the use of BasylPseudoAdaptors in the File Encryption Utility class.

 ### More Information
 https://github.com/TheCreatorJames/BESLibrary